ebouchut/ebouchut.github.io/README.md

 > It clones the repository, installs the required packages, builds and commit the site to the `gh-pages` branch and push `gh-pages` to the repository, which triggers its deployment to the repository Website.

 **How long** does the CI run?
-> Deploying the blog with the CI may take from 1 to several minutes.
+> Deploying the blog with the CI can take from 1 to several minutes.
 To monitor what is happening, take a look at the [Github Actions](https://github.com/ebouchut/ebouchut.github.io/actions).

 **Summary**